 - Disable RC4: Please refer to the following KB on how to disable RC4 cipher suites.
 KB30342 - [Pulse Connect Secure] How to disable RC4 cipher suites on a Pulse Connect Secure device

 - Lock down serial console access with a password.
-(You'll need to do this from the console port command line interface.)
+(This will need to be done from the console port command line interface.)

-- Encrypt backed up configuration exports, store them securely.
+- Encrypt backed up configuration exports and store them securely.

-- Do not use "admin", "administrator" or other popular administrator login names.
-Chose an administrator username that is non-standard.
+- Do not use "admin", "administrator" or other popular administrator login names or passwords.
+Chose an administrator username that is non-standard and a complex password.

 - Rename the default admin sign in URL from /admin to something non-standard.

 - Two factor authentication (2FA): We recommend the use of two factor authentication.
 A One Time Password (OTP) or Client Certificate Authentication are two good options that are available.
 2FA is more secure than the standard user chosen passwords for a number of reasons.
-An OTP token can only be used a single time and therefore are not able to be reused if an attacker was able to capture one.
-Long, unique, and complex passwords are required to be secure today, however most users have trouble remembering them which causes usability issues.
+An OTP token can only be used a single time and therefore cannot be reused if an attacker was able to capture it.
+Long, unique, and complex passwords are required for today's security standards, however most users have trouble remembering them which can cause usability issues.
 Using 2FA can solve both of those issues.

 - If possible use client certificate authentication with OCSP or a CRL on the server-side with secondary authentication for sign-in realms.
 (AD/LDAP authentication servers).

-- Active Directory: Legacy mode is no longer recommended.
+- Active Directory: Active Directory Standard mode is recommended.
 For more information, refer to KB40251 - Pulse Connect Secure recommended Active Directory authentication server mode.